CodeChefVIT/resources/Security/WEBSITE_SECURITY.md

 <br>
 Being hacked means that someone (or something) has gained access to your website files without your permission.
 There are many things a hacker might do once they are inside your website: Steal personal information like client data and credit card details.
 <br><br>
-Watch this youtube channel to know all about hacking, it contains information about most of the present ways of hacking and toutorials to hackthebox etc. [zsecurity](https://www.youtube.com/user/zaidsabeeh)  and  [/dev/null](https://www.youtube.com/channel/UCGISJ8ZHkmIv1CaoHovK-Xw)
+Watch this youtube channel to know all about hacking, it contains information about most of the present ways of hacking and toutorials to hackthebox etc. [zsecurity](https://www.youtube.com/user/zaidsabeeh)  and  <a src="https://www.youtube.com/channel/UCGISJ8ZHkmIv1CaoHovK-Xw">/Dev/Null</a>
 <br><br><br>
 ## Getting Started
 <br>